Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Empirical Analysis and Results

 \section{Empirical Analysis and Results}

 This section details the empirical evaluation of our framework via semi-synthetic and real-data case studies.
 These experiments aim to examine our framework's effectiveness and compare its performance with state-of-the-art baseline methods.
-We perform additional empirical experiments investigating the performance of our approach for varying levels of graph density and corresponding effective sample size, as well as investigating the coverage probability of estimated 95\% confidence intervals in Appendix~\ref{sec: additional_exps}.
+In Appendix~\ref{sec: additional_exps}, we present additional empirical experiments to investigate the performance of our approach under varying levels of graph density and corresponding effective sample sizes.
+We evaluate the coverage probability of estimated 95\% confidence intervals and explore the performance of an alternative graph aggregation tool combined with our framework, demonstrating the framework's generality beyond GNN models.